Eth007/CTF-Writeups/UIUCTF 2021/Pwn_Warmup/README.md

 `Pwn Warmup` was a pwn (binary exploitation) challenge in UIUCTF 2021, where I played with `TeamlessCTF`, placing 12th place overall.
 Although my team solved this challenge before I got a chance to during the CTF, I wanted to make a writeup for it anyways.

+> tl;dr Overwrite the return address with the address of `give_flag`, which is leaked at the beginning of the program

 We first decompile the `main` function in Ghidra (Ghidra is a C decompiler developed by the NSA, and can be found at https://ghidra-sre.org/):

 ```C